tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/基础图片处理/图片水印_intl_en.md

 >?
-> - Image processing is charged by CI.
-For detailed pricing, please see the image processing prices of CI.
+> - Image Processing is charged by CI.
+For detailed pricing, please see **Basic image processing fee** in [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).
 > - You can overlay up to 10 image watermarks over a single image.
 > - An animated image cannot be used as a watermark.
 >